nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_application_samples/template_subghz.rst

 You can use this sample as a starting point to implement a Sidewalk device.
 The sample shows implementation of Sidewalk API for the following transport protocols:

-* Bluetooth LE only - For registration and communication
 * LoRa - Bluetooth LE for registration and LoRa for communication
-* FSK - Bluetooth LE for registration and FSK for communication
+* FSK - FSK for registration and communication

 .. _samples_config: